-What is the Tier 2 Minimum Salary?
+What is the Tier 2 minimum salary threshold?

 The salary level is to be the greater of either the level set by the relevant SOC code for their particular role or the overall minimum salary applicable to their circumstances.